AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `-u`, `--upgrade` | Upgrades all installed MFTF tests according to requirements of the last major release.
 Specifying this flag upgrades only those tests in the default location.
 Example: `build:project --upgrade`. |

-You can include options to set configuration parameter values for your environment since the project build process also [sets up the environment][setup].
+You can include options to set configuration parameter values for your environment since the project build process also [sets up the environment](#setupenv).

 ```bash
 vendor/bin/mftf build:project --MAGENTO_BASE_URL=http://magento.local/ --MAGENTO_BACKEND_NAME=admin214365